JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 In the meantime, some recommended resources to get started:

-- [JuliaLang.org](https://julialang.org/), the home site with the downloads to get started, and links to learning resources.
+- [JuliaLang.org](https://julialang.org/), the home site with the downloads to get started and links to learning resources.
 - [JuliaHub](https://juliahub.com/ui/Home) indexes open-source Julia packages and makes the entire ecosystem and documentation searchable from one place.
 - [JuliaAcademy](https://juliaacademy.com/courses), which has free short courses in Data Science, Introduction to Julia, DataFrames.jl, Machine Learning, and more.
 - [Learn Julia in Y minutes](https://learnxinyminutes.com/docs/julia/), a great quick-start if you are already comfortable with coding.